Learning Informative Attention Weights for Person Re-Identification: Experiments

 \section{Experiments}

-In this section, we demonstrate the performance of DCS-FB and DCS-DNAS models for person Re-ID task on public person Re-ID benchmarks.
-In Section~\ref{sec::dataset-metric}, we present the details of the datasets and evaluation metrics.
-In Section~\ref{sec:implementation_details}, we present the implementation details and training settings of DCS-FB and DCS-DNAS models.
-In Section~\ref{sec::results-sw-DCS}, we present the evaluation results of DCS-FB and DCS-DNAS models compared with state-of-the-art models.
+In this section, we evaluate the performance of the RIB models for the person Re-ID task on public person Re-ID benchmarks.
+In Section~\ref{sec::dataset-metric}, we present the details of the person Re-ID benchmarks and evaluation metrics.
+In Section~\ref{sec:implementation_details}, we present the implementation details and training settings of the RIB-DCS-FB and RIB-DCS-DNAS models.
+In Section~\ref{sec::results-sw-DCS}, we present the evaluation results of RIB-DCS-FB and RIB-DCS-DNAS models.
+In Section~\ref{sec:ChannelAttn_Results}, we present the evaluation results of RIB-CA-FB and RIB-CA-DNAS models.
 In Section~\ref{sec:ablation_IB_loss}, we perform ablation studies on the effectiveness of IBB.
-In Section~\ref{sec:ablation_dcs}, we perform ablation studies on the DCS-Attention modules in the DCS-FB and DCS-DNAS models.
-In Section~\ref{sec:training_time}, we compare the training time between models with DCS-Attention and baseline models.
-In Section~\ref{sec:grad_cam}, we perform visualization analysis.
-In Appendix A, we illustrate the plots of the IBB and the test loss of networks with DCS-Attention during training.
+In Section~\ref{sec:ablation_IBB}, we compare both the efficiency and the performance between the proposed IBB and existing methods for reducing the IB loss.
+In Section~\ref{sec:occluded_duke}, we evaluate RIB models for occluded person Re-ID.
+The training time evaluation of RIB models is presented in Section \ref{sec:training_time}.
+The search time evaluation of RIB-DCS-DNAS and RIB-CA-DNAS models is conducted in Section \ref{sec:search_time}.
+Additional experimental results are presented in Section~\ref{sec:add_exp_sup} of the supplementary.
+Details of the evaluation datasets are presented in Section~\ref{sec:dataset_sup}.
+The structure of the supernet of FBNetV2, FBNetV2-Large, and FBNetV2-XLarge is detailed in Section~\ref{sec:FBNet_ARCH}.
+We compare RIB-DCS with an existing attention masking method, MODA~\cite{MODA}, in Section~\ref{sec:moda}.
+The evaluation results on the CUHK03 dataset are presented in Section~\ref{sec:cuhk03}.
+In Section~\ref{sec:cross_dataset}, we further evaluate the cross-domain person Re-ID performance of RIB by integrating it into the domain transfer method, CaCL~\cite{LeeL0SYH23}.
+In Section~\ref{sec:SSL}, we study the effectiveness of RIB in self-supervised person re-identification frameworks.
+In Section~\ref{sec:ablation_dcs}, we perform ablation studies on the DCS-Attention modules in the RIB-DCS-FB and RIB-DCS-DNAS models.
+In Section~\ref{sec:grad_cam}, we include more GradCAM visualization analysis. t-SNE visualization analysis on features learned by RIB-DCS-FB (TransReID) and the baseline model, TransReID, is performed in Section~\ref{sec:tsne} of the supplementary.
+In Section~\ref{sec:loss_figure} of the supplementary, we illustrate the plots of the IBB and the test loss of RIB-DCS-FB models during training.
+In Section~\ref{sec:sup_hard-channel-selection} of the supplementary, we demonstrate the advantages of the hard channel selection in DCS-Attention over existing channel attention methods.